Online advertising is everywhere.

 If you run a business (any business), online ads can put your products and services in front of a larger audience—and for a fraction of the price traditional advertising still charges.

-B. What Are the Types of Online Advertising?
+- What are the main types of Online Advertising?

 A. What Is Online Advertising?